shawnmflemingc/GEOM170/assignments/leaflet.md

     </html>
     ```

-In this HTML skeleton:
+###    In this HTML skeleton:

 - The Leaflet CSS file from the CDN unpkg.com is included in the `<head>` to style the map correctly.
 Note the SRI is provided to verify the package from the CDN (see https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity for more information)
 - Downloading and using the package is an option, but not a best practice (see https://leafletjs.com/download.html).
 - A `<div>` element with an id of "map" is where our map will appear.
 We set a height style to ensure it's visible.
+Make this 100% on height and width to make it display the full screen.
 - The Leaflet JavaScript library is included right before our script tag.
 This ensures it's loaded before we try to use it in our JavaScript code.

-2. **Initializing the Map**: In the JavaScript section within the `<script>` tags, you can initialize your map and set its view to a specific geographical point and zoom level:
+3. **Initializing the Map**: In the JavaScript section within the `<script>` tags, you can initialize your map and set its view to a specific geographical point and zoom level:

 ```javascript
 var map = L.map('map').setView([44.342, -78.741], 13);